 Best time of the year to grow your own tomatoes?

-The growing season you asked?
-Well, this is fairly easy to answer.
+What sort of time of the year, you asked?
 You actually need to plan and prep as explained above.
-You access this date seed calculator online and check the best dates depending where you are.
+You access this date seed calculator online and check the best dates depending on where you are.

-This allows you to see when to start seedlings before transplanting outside.
-In general you can start middle January so you will start harvest begin of spring.
+By doing so, allows you to see when to start seedlings before transplanting outside.
+In general, you can start middle of January to start harvest begin of spring.

-J, F, M = Perfect for sowing – May and June: Planting time
+J, F, M = Perfect for sowing seeds – May and June: Planting time

 What else do I need to start growing tomato plants inside?

-From the first 3 step above to grow tomatoes indoors for a quick healthy and early crop, you should probably purchase the ‘Money Maker’ tomato first.
-Then you just need to follow packet’s instructions.
+From the 3 steps above you should probably purchase the ‘Money Maker‘ tomato if you’re after a quick healthy and early crop.
+This is a great and easy start and you just need to follow the packet’s instructions.

-Here are the some of other materials and tools needed to sow & grow tomatoes indoors:
+Other materials and tools needed to sow & flourish tomatoes indoors:

-– Propagators ( help pre-germination stage) or small trays (If you don’t have plastic trays, I recommend egg carton- keep the lid open during the day until they are out.)
+a) Propagators – help pre-germination stage (If you don’t have plastic trays, I recommend egg carton- keep the lid open during the day until they are out.)

-– Heat mat (It’s technically optional, if you have a propagator.)
+c) Heat mat – (It’s technically optional if you have a propagator.

-– A sunny window or spot in your house for a large pot or container (Make sure it has good drainage.)
+d) A sunny window – or spot in your house for a large pot or container (Make sure it has good drainage.)

 How and Why growing tomatoes from seeds?